tiagopog/jsonapi-utils/README.md

 end
 ```

-Finally, having inhirited `JSONAPI::Utils` methods from the `BaseController` we could write our actions as the following:
+With the helper methods inhirited from `JSONAPI::Utils` in our `BaseController`, now it's all about to write our actions like the following:

 ```ruby
 # app/controllers/users_controller.rb